Career options in family science are as endless as one’s imagination,

 Further, our family science curriculum is structured in such a way that students learn to develop skills that are invaluable to any employer.
 With such transferable skills, our students become highly marketable to employers of many disciplines, thereby enabling our students to pursue a passion rather than a job title.
 Dr. Hamon and Dr. Boyd-Soisson have co-authored an article elaborating upon the idea of transferable skills and marketability that is both practical and specific to the family science discipline.
 You’ll want to take a minute and read it now.
 Click here for the article in PDF format.

-On this page you will be able to review entry-level positions, career profiles, a career booklet, panel presentations, anc vocation snapshots - all involving HDFS Department alumni.
+- on this page you will be able to review entry-level positions, careerprofiles, a career booklet, panel presentations, and vocation snapshots - all involving HDFS Department alumni.